catskull/catskull.github.io/_posts/2024-06-04-jekyll-components.md

 {% include figure.html src="/public/media/posts/jekyllcomponents/meme.png" alt="And yet, one must imagine the blogger happy." caption="And yet, one must imagine the blogger happy." %}

 One thing I'm super hip on is [modern semantic HTML]({% link _posts/2023-08-01-html.md %}).
+Semantic HTML makes everyone's lives easier in ways that pay dividends.
+For example, [Safari Reader mode](https://support.apple.com/guide/safari/hide-ads-when-reading-sfri32632/mac) displays semantic HTML in a more coherent way by default, with no CSS required on your part.
+Indeed, I look towards a future where documents on the web are distributed without opinions on how the user might want to consume the document.
+For example, if a user is blind.

 One of the super hip things about modern semantic HTML is the [`<figure>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/figure) tag.
 What is a figure and what does it do?
 Look at the image above!
 The MDN docs describe it nicely:

 > The `<figure>` HTML element represents self-contained content, potentially with an optional caption, which is specified using the `<figcaption>` element.
 The figure, its caption, and its contents are referenced as a single unit.